Janisgee/discovery_app/README.md

 1. Make sure you're on Go version 1.22+.

-    Run the server to install all the packages for this application:
+    Build the server to install all the packages for this application:

     ```
     /scripts/build.sh